mariasr3/pytprot/README.md

 * LICENSE.txt: Contains the MIT license for the distribution of the *pytprot* module source code.
 * README.md: MarkDown document that contains the Tutorial, and some biological information background.
 * setup.py: Python script that contains the information needed in order to install the package.

+### 2.1.
+Script detail: The different pytprot submodules

+Within the `pytprot` folder, we find the different scripts that, altogether form the whole package.
+These are:

+- main.py: The main module of the script, where the actual scripting pipeline is layed-down.
+This includes the checking for correct inputs, the processing of the input interacting chains or macrocomplex, the building of the macrocomplex and saving the structure.
+All the functions employed in this script are imported from the other scripts within the folder.
+- inputfunctions.py: The

 ## 3. The pytprot pipeline